-The Challenge: How might we create a childcare model that uses a cooperative structure and the sharing economy in order to reduce costs and provide support?
+How might we create a childcare model that uses a cooperative structure and the sharing economy in order to reduce costs and provide support?

 Care Club is a service trying to make the option to go back to work more tenable by using a cooperative model to lower childcare costs.

 Childcare Bank - At the heart of the service is the creation of a mini childcare economy which runs on “care credits”.
 Care credits can be earned by various means such as donating time to assist with collective childminding or donating outgrown baby clothes.
 Care credits can then be used to obtain help with your childcare needs.

 Flexibility - Interviewed parents put a great emphasis on the lack of flexibility available with most childcare services which makes them far less helpful than hoped for.